 - Maintain open and ongoing communication with your clients.

-- Document these interactions.
+- Document your interactions.